Your current path:

 Table of contents

-The term sabbatical originated in the USA.
-It refers to special leave for employees that is particularly long.
+The term sabbatical originates from the USA.
+It refers to a special leave for employees that is particularly long.
 During the sabbatical, the employer continues to pay a reduced salary.
-In German-speaking countries, sabbaticals are usually referred to as sabbatical years.
+In German-speaking countries, sabbaticals are usually referred to as a sabbatical year.
 However, the period does not necessarily have to be one year.

 Is there an entitlement to a sabbatical?